CivicActions/ditap-curriculum-update/3_Curriculum/3A_DITAP-Core-Curriculum/Module-2/Sprint-3/Self-Paced Materials/1_Defining Success for your Digital Services Acquisition.md

 **Why it matters:**

-In the private sector, success is often measured in Return on Investment (ROI), did they make more money than they spent?
+In the private sector, success is often measured in Return on Investment (ROI): did they make more money than they spent?

 However, in government, mission outcomes are the return.
 Whether delivering benefits faster, increasing public trust, or improving equitable access to services, the actual value of a digital service is measured by how well it advances the agency's mission.